argoproj/argo-events/api/gateway.md

 <p>

-Subscribers are HTTP endpoints to send events to.
+Subscribers holds the contexts of the subscribers/sinks to send events to.

 </p>